-Hit the play button below to watch the video featuring dozens of bonus winter looks.
+Hit the play button below if you’d rather watch.
 If you like it, be sure to hit the thumbs up!

 Let’s get right to it.